10darts/documentation/overview/options.rst

     Maximum period to check Progressive Ripple relevance Maximum time period over which 10darts checks the relevance of a :ref:`Progressive Ripple Effect <campaigns-progressive-ripple>`  campaign (``28800`` seconds by default, 8 hours).
 After that time period 10darts stops checking the relevance of a push notification and stops the ripple effect.

-    Maximum number of seconds from the creation of the notification to check relevance in Simple Ripple Maximum time period over which 10darts checks the relevance of a Simple Ripple campaign (``28800`` seconds by default, 8 hours).
-A Simple Ripple is a Geo Ripple Effect that only expands in the geographical area you set in the map.
+    Maximum number of seconds from the creation of the notification to check relevance Maximum time over which the results of a campaign are monitored (``28800`` seconds by default, 8 hours).

     Activity relevance (in percentage) threshold
         Level of message content interaction increase, other than in the specific campaign and expressed in percentage, that will make 10darts algorithms determine the campaign as relevant and trigger the next level of notifications.